• Home

 What happens to money when the Stock Market crashes?

 The value of your shares decreases in the event of a Stock Market crash.
 Your dividend payments may be reduced, skip some payments or stop until the company(s) (or fund) become profitable again.
-You will not lose your shares if you do not sell them during a Stock Market crash.
+You will not lose your shares during a Stock Market crash.
 Typically, when the economy recovers, stocks begin increasing in value and dividend payments resume on schedule (but may still be reduced until earnings increase over time).

 Is day trading illegal?
 If not, are there limits to how many times a person can trade a stock?

-Can a person buy and sell Crypto Currencies on the Stock Market?
+Can a person buy, sell and trade Crypto Currencies on the Stock Market?

 Yes, you may buy, sell and trade Crypto Currencies on the Stock Market if the Brokerage Account has that feature.
 There are some specific companies that are exclusive to Crypto Currencies which have more Crypto Currencies listed and offer more information about the Blockchain System.